Nevenall/Shift-X/System/01 Basics.md

 - {Downtime Roll}​—When the PCs are at their leisure after an event they can perform downtime activities in relative safety.
 You make downtime rolls to see how much they get done.
 - {Fortune Roll}​—The GM can make a fortune roll to disclaim decision making and leave something up to chance. *How loyal is an NPC?
 How much does the plague spread?
 How many hostages escape before the villain's thugs catch you?*
 - {Resistance Roll}​—A player can make a resistance roll when their character suffers a consequence they don’t like.
 The roll tells us how much stress their character suffers to reduce the severity of a consequence. *When you resist that “Broken Leg” harm, you take some stress and now it’s only a “Sprained Ankle” instead.*
+- {Relationship Roll}​—Players can test their relationships to recover stress and attempt to strengthen their connection.

 ### The Game Structure

 *Shift-X* has a structure to play.
 By default, the game is in **free play**—characters talk to each other, they go places, they do things, they make rolls as needed.

-When the group is ready, they choose a *target* for their next operation, then choose a type of *plan* to employ.
-This triggers the *engagement roll* (which establishes the situation as the operation starts) and then the game shifts into the **score** phase.
+When the group is ready, the GM will describe a villain's first move and make a **villainy roll** for the **instigating event** and the game shifts into the **event** phase.

-During the score, the PCs engage the target—they make rolls, overcome obstacles, call for flashbacks, and complete the operation (successfully or not).
-When the score is finished, the game shifts into the **downtime** phase.
+During the event the game alternates between **action sequences**​—where the heroes put themselves in the way of the villain's plan and make rolls, overcome ostacles, and call for flashbacks​—and **transition scenes** where the PCs use their relationships to recover stress and take gather information to help them find and fight the villain.

-During the downtime phase, the GM engages the systems for *payoff*, *heat*, and *entanglements*, to determine all the fallout from the score.
-Then the PCs each get their *downtime activities*, such as indulging their vice to remove stress or working on a long-term project.
-When all the downtime activities are complete, the game returns to **free play** and the cycle starts over again.
+Once the climactic action scequence is over and the event resolved, the game shifts to the **downtime** phase.
+Here the heroes get their **downtime activities** such as training, strengthening relationships, or working on a long-term project.
+Once downtime activties are done the game returns to **free play**.

 The phases are a conceptual model to help you organize the game.
 They’re not meant to be rigid structures that restrict your options (this is why they’re presented as amorphous blobs of ink without hard edges).
 Think of the phases as a menu of options to fit whatever it is you’re trying to accomplish in play.
 Each phase suits a different goal.